ionic-team/ionic-docs/src/content/building/android.md

 This guide covers how to deploy Ionic apps to Android simulators and devices using [Capacitor](/docs/faq/glossary#capacitor) or [Cordova](/docs/faq/glossary#cordova).
 </p>

-> To deploy apps to an Android device and debug them developer mode must be enabled and allow for USB debugging turned on.
+> To deploy apps to an Android device and debug them, developer mode must be enabled and allow for USB debugging turned on.
 Check out <a href="https://developer.android.com/studio/debug/dev-options#enable" target="_blank">these instructions</a> to do this on a device.

 ## Project Setup